-We recommend using a charger (1) designed specifically for your Honda, which can be purchased from your dealer.
+We recommend using a charger (1) designed specifically for your Honda, which can be purchased from your Honda dealer.
 These units can be left connected for long periods without risking damage to the battery.
 However, do not intentionally leave the charger connected longer than the time period recommended in the charger's instructions.
 Avoid using an automotive-type battery charger.
 An automotive charger can overheat an ATV battery and cause premature damage.
-Frequent cleaning and polishing will keep your Honda looking newer longer.